 The College of Business also offers B.B.A.
-Degree Completion Programs in Business Administration and Management at the University's off-campus instructional site in Memphis.
+Degree Completion Program in Management at the University's off-campus instructional site in Dickson, Tennessee.
 The B.B.A.
-Degree Completion in Business Administration is designed for students who have an A.A. or A.S. degree in a discipline other than business.
-The B.B.A.
 Degree Completion in Management is designed for students who have an A.A. or A.S. degree in business.
 The B.B.A.
 Degree Completion program is also available to students who transfer to Freed-Hardeman University, have completed 60 college hours, and have yet to earn an A.A. or A.S. degree.
-Admission requirements for the B.B.A.
-Degree Completion programs are outlined below and degree requirements are further outlined in this section.